w3c/trace-context/trace_context/HTTP_HEADER_FORMAT_RATIONALE.md

 tracestate - typically you only need a first pair.
 It also allows to meaningfully truncate `tracestate` when required instead of dropping the entire list of values.

+## Mutations of `tracestate`

+Two questions that comes up frequently is whether the `tracestate` header HAVE TO be mutated on every mutation of `span-id` to identify the vendor which made this change and whether two different vendors can modify the `tracestate` entries in a single component.

+This requirement may improve interoperability between vendors.
+For instance, vendor may check the first `tracestate` key and provide some additional value for the customer by adjusting data collection in the current component via the knowledge of a caller behavior.
+For instance, apply specific sampling policies or provide an experience for customers to get data from caller's vendor.
+There are more scenarios that might be simplified by strict mutation requirements.

+Even though improved interoperability will enable more scenarios specification does not restrict number of mutations of `tracestate` and doesn't require the mutation.

+Main reason for not requiring the mutation is generic tracers.
+Generic tracers are tracers which doesn't need to carry any information via `tracestate` and/or doesn't have a single back-end this data will be stored in.
+The only thing generic tracer can set in `tracestate` is either a key with some constant, an empty value or a copy of  `traceparent`.
+Neither of those details particularly interesting for the callee.
+But requirement puts extra burden and complexity on implementors.
+Another reason for not requiring a mutation is that allowing multiple mutations may require vendors to check for more than one key anyway.

+Some back-end neutral SDKs may be implemented so that destination back-end decided via side-car or out-of-process agent configuration.
+In such cases customer may decide to enable more than one headers mutations logic in in-process SDK.
+Another requirement for multiple mutations is that in similar environment where back-end destination is decided via out-of-process configuration - certain header mutations may still be required.
+Example may be smart sampling mechanisms that rely on additional data propagation in `tracestate`.

 ### Size limits

 #### Total size limit